Hedge4/godvillebot/README.md

 * 2.6 The >profile command now also downloads the god page of the user and extracts certain data from it to show in the profile embed.
 * 2.7 The bot can now search the godwiki for a specific search term with >godwiki.
 * 2.8 Instead of a generic message, the bot now shows a nice restart embed on restart and its version number.
+* 2.9 For >link, the bot now accepts god names as well and has a 100% working checking system.

 ## What's new in version 1?
 Version 0 was only about creating the XP and gold system, but version 1 focusses on making the bot work online.
 The bot now uses a database to store userdata instead of a local file, and the bot is now hosted on Heroku.
 All userdata is reset.